Deadly Mistakes Proposal Writers Make

 - Gone are the days of manual print, sign with pen-paper, scan, mail.
 In your proposal make it easy for the clients to sign digitally through e-signing process.
 Don’t forget to add the guidelines in order to complete the process

-- Make sure you are responsive to customers comments, in doing so you can provide a level of customer service (right before formal contract/ engagement).
+- Make sure you are responsive to customers’ comments, in doing so you can provide a level of customer service (right before formal contract/ engagement).
 You shouldn’t delay in responding to queries, questions asked by prospect.
 If your respond promptly, it is proven to have the highest opening rate as well as greater chances of closing the business deal.
-As you can imaging when you respond quicker, it delight the prospects (which usually they don’t expect lightening fast response.
+As you can imagine when you respond quicker, it delights the prospects (which usually they don’t expect lightning-fast response.
 It also builds trust with current as well as potential customers.

 - If you deal with businesses where transaction can be triggered as soon as proposal is signed then you should definitely enable and facilitate online transactions using platforms like Stripe, Paypal right in the proposals steps.
 This not only lets you process the payment but also make your client feel confident about your products/ services.